altera-opensource/where-did-the-repos-go/README.md

-# where-did-the-repos-go
+# Notice: We've Moved

-We've Moved - This organization has moved to https://github.com/altera-fpga
+This organization has moved to [https://github.com/altera-fpga](https://github.com/altera-fpga)

+Please update your bookmarks and visit our new GitHub home for all active repositories and future updates.